 3. Kanto ekiben

-The Kanto Region covers a vast area, including Tokyo, Kanagawa and surrounding regions.
+The Kanto Region covers a vast area, including Tokyo, Kanazawa and surrounding regions.
 Toge no Kamameshi (峠の釜めし) is a classic ekiben that has been sold in Gunma prefecture since the 1950’s.
 The Tokyo Bento (東京弁当) features fancy dishes from famous Japanese restaurants with a long history in Tokyo.
-Shumai Bento (シュウマイ弁当) contains Chinese dumplings that can be found at a lively gourmet spot Yokohama Chinatown in Kanagawa prefecture.
+Shumai Bento (シュウマイ弁当) contains Chinese dumplings that can be found at a lively gourmet spot Yokohama Chinatown in Kanazawa prefecture.